SSoelvsten/adiar/docs/bdd.md

   - `bdd bdd_forall(bdd, label_t)`

-     Forall quantification (and) of the variable with the given lable.
+     Forall quantification (and) of the variable with the given label.

   - `bdd bdd_forall(bdd, label_file)`